Costa Rica 7 days itinerary

 Manuel Antonio National Park consists largely of a green rainforest.
 Here, you can not only admire beautiful trees, plants, and flowers, but with a bit of luck, you will also encounter several exotic animals.

 That is why it is such a popular place to go hiking.
 There are several hiking trails throughout the park that you can follow.
-You can also join one of the many tours.
+You can also join one of the many Manuel Antonio tours.

 Go to Damas Island

 A 30-minute boat ride from Quepos, you will find the beautiful Damas Island.
 The surf here is great, but the main attractions are the mangrove swamps.
-The animals that live here include boas, caimans, various types of birds, and in rare cases, the anteater.
+The animals that live here include boas, caimans, various types of birds, and, in rare cases, the anteater.

 Manuel Antonio Beach